Method + problem playbook

 primary fit for product residue buildup using neutral surface cleaning.

-Ranked for product residue on granite.
+Ranked for product residue on sealed wood.

 These products are selected based on what actually works for the problem, surface, and cleaning goal.